IBM-Bluemix-Docs/security-advisor/notifications.md

       <td>You can connect a custom or proprietary security tool that your organization already works with in order to configure and manage alerts in one place.
 [Learn more](/docs/security-advisor?topic=security-advisor-setup_custom).</td>
     </tr>
   </table>

+  As an example, if you wanted to configure alerts for your [network flow logs](/docs/vpc?topic=vpc-flow-logs), you would select Network Insights as your source and then create a threshold for the alerts that you receive by selecting a severity.
+  {: tip}

 6. Click **Next**.
 7. Enter the callback endpoint where you want to receive the alerts.